 There is one application round to apply to each year.
 However, additional rounds may be established if not all the funding is allocated.

 Projects for which grants are requested must be located within 4km from the turbines.
-There is a map on the previous page showing the eligible area.
+There is a map link on the previous page where you can check if your project location is in the eligible area.

 Priority will be given to: